Kometa-Team/Kometa/docs/defaults/overlay_variables.md

-## Shared Overlay Template Variables

-The below template variables are available for this PMM Defaults file.
+The below additional template variables are available for this PMM Defaults file as it is an Overlay file.

-Note that the `template_variables:` section only needs to be used if you do want to actually change how the defaults work.
-Any value not specified will use its default value if it has one if not it's just ignored.

 | Variable                   | Description & Values                                                                                                                                                                                                                  |
 |:---------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|